sixhobbits/coding-with-replit/manuscript/18-quicksort-tutorial-python-implementation-with-line-by-line-explanation.md

 The other confusing part of this algorithm is on line 4.
 We move through the list from left to right.
 All numbers are currently to the *left* of the pivot but we eventually want the "big" items to end up on the *right*.

-Intuitively then you would expect us to do the swapping action when we find an item that is *larger* than the pivot, but in fact, we do the opposite.
+Intuitively, you would then expect us to do the swapping action when we find an item that is *larger* than the pivot, but in fact, we do the opposite.
 When we find items that are *smaller* than the pivot, we swap the leader and the follower.

 You can think of this as pushing the small items further to the left.
 Because the leader is always ahead of the follower, when we do a swap, we are swapping a small element with one further left in the list.
 The follower only looks at "big" items (ones that the leader has passed over without action), so when we do the swap, we're swapping a small item (leader) with a big one (follower), meaning that small items will move towards the left and large ones towards the right.